MicrosoftDocs/winrt-api/windows.services.store/storecontext_getusercollectionwithpagingasync_1326616908.md

 The maximum number of add-ons to return in each page of results.

 ## -returns
-An asynchronous operation that, on successful completion, returns a [StoreProductPagedQueryResult](storeproductpagedqueryresult.md) object that provides access to the Windows Store listing info for the add-ons of the current app for which the user has entitlements to use, as well as the next page of results.
+An asynchronous operation that, on successful completion, returns a [StoreProductPagedQueryResult](storeproductpagedqueryresult.md) object that provides access to the Microsoft Store listing info for the add-ons of the current app for which the user has entitlements to use, as well as the next page of results.

 ## -remarks
 This method is similar to [GetUserCollectionAsync](storecontext_getusercollectionasync.md), with the difference that it enables you to use paging to retrieve the add-ons.
 For more information about using [GetUserCollectionAsync](storecontext_getusercollectionasync.md), including a code example, see [Get product info for apps and add-ons](https://msdn.microsoft.com/windows/uwp/monetize/get-product-info-for-apps-and-add-ons).